gwijthoff/globalSF/exercises/first_paragraphs.md

 layout: page
 ---

-**What are the different ways in which our authors use language to introduce their readers to a new world?**
+**How do these authors use language to introduce their readers to a new world?**

 ***********